-What Course Length do I Recommend, From One Course Creator To Another?
+What Course Length Do I Recommend, From One Course Creator To Another?

-In this section, I will give you my personal opinion for what I think will work best for you in terms of course length, and tell you what worked and didn't work for me over the years, as I've experimented a lot with it.
+In this section, I will give you my personal opinion of what I think will work best for you in terms of course length, and tell you what worked and didn't work for me over the years, as I've experimented a lot with it.

 If you want to learn more about my personal journey as a creator, I've also written about it here: